Scripto: Calles v. Scripto-Tokai Corporation

-In 2003, Scripto was sued in Illinois court after the death of three year old Jillian Calles when a fire was started by a sibling using the Aim N Flame lighter.
+In 2003, Scripto was sued in Illinois court after the death of Jillian Calles, aged 3, when a fire was started by a sibling using the Aim N Flame lighter.
 The family claimed the product was defective because it did not have a child safety device.
 The trial court dismissed the case saying that Scripto did not violate any laws.
 The Calles family appealed to the Appellate Court which overruled the trial court's decision.
 Scripto appealed the Appellate Court's decision, and in 2007 the case made it to the Illinois Supreme Court.
 Illinois courts used two tests in product safety cases: the Consumer expectations test and the Risk-utility test.
 The Illinois Supreme Court ruled that the Aim N Flame passed the Consumer Expectation Test but not the Risk-Utility Test.
 This ruling affirmed the Appellate Court ruling and sent the case back to trial court.
 In 2010, Scripto settled the suit for $3.5 million.